alfach/Cryptic/README.markdown

 ### Manage keys

-Cryptic can manage your keys for you.
-All keys are stored in a single file, identified by a ID and encoded as JSON.
+If you want, Cryptic can even manage your keys for you.
+All keys are stored in a single file, identified by an ID and encoded as JSON.

 #### Configuration